Redefining the Ride – Xpress 2.0

 What is Redefining the Ride - Xpress 2.0?

 Redefining the Ride – Xpress 2.0 is a recently completed regional study that was launched by the Atlanta-region Transit Link Authority (ATL) in 2023 to reimagine the Xpress system.
 The study evaluated commuter travel patterns and identified service change recommendations to better match commuter demand.
 The key goals of the service change recommendations include increasing the efficiency of Xpress service, minimizing customer impacts where possible, and ensuring efficient use of available funding.
+The study informed the new service plan that will begin June 16, 2025.

 Redefining the Ride—Xpress 2.0 is a two-part study that started in 2023.
 The first portion included three stakeholder discussion workshops for the public in 2024.
 The study also utilized three online surveys that targeted the general public, major employers, and employees.
 The surveys were active between July and October 2024.

 The second portion of the study proposed service changes that were developed using a combination of public input from the first portion of the study as well as an analysis of commuter travel patterns and overall passenger demand.
 Changes were suggested to achieve the key goals of the plan, which are to increase the efficiency of Xpress service, minimize customer impacts where possible, and ensure efficient use of available funding.
 The study primarily identified low-performing routes and underutilized park-and-ride lots for proposed discontinuation or closure.
+The public comment period was January 13 – February 12, 2025.
+A virtual public meeting was held on January 15, 2025, and an in-person public hearing was held on February 11, 2025.
+Public comments were reviewed and considered by ATL prior to finalizing the service plan.

 Current Xpress ridership is 30% of pre-pandemic ridership.
 As a result, the state has reduced the Xpress budget to reflect the decreased ridership demand.
-These proposed service changes are intended to create a more efficient and effective service.
+These service changes are intended to create a more efficient and effective service.
 Operating 27 bus routes, 27 park-and-ride lots, and 55 bus stops, Xpress is currently providing far more service than is being utilized.
 The updated Xpress bus system plan is intended to better match actual usage and improve overall efficiency.

-Proposed changes include less frequent service on some routes, the closure of some park-and-ride lots, and transfers to MARTA on some routes.
+Service plan changes include less frequent service on some routes, the closure of some park-and-ride lots, and transfers to MARTA on some routes.
 Current riders may need to find an alternate Xpress bus trip time, use an alternative park-and-ride lot, and/or transfer between Xpress and MARTA to reach their final destination.

 You must use a Breeze card with a stored cash value to earn the free transfer between Xpress and MARTA.
 Once you tap your Breeze card on an Xpress coach or MARTA, a free transfer will automatically be loaded, and you will have 3 hours to transfer to the other service for free.

 ATL strives to maintain fareboxes and will notify the Operations team of any reported maintenance needs.
-If the fare box is not operating, passengers will not be charged while riding Xpress and only if they are using MARTA.
+If the farebox is not operating, passengers will not be charged while riding Xpress and only if they are using MARTA.

 No. Based on the current service plan, there are no plans to increase or decrease fares for Xpress customers.

-The proposed changes to each corridor, including the Midtown and Downtown stops that will be preserved, can be found here.
+The changes to each corridor, including the Midtown and Downtown stops that will be preserved, can be found here.
 A more detailed map of all Midtown and Downtown stops is available near the bottom of the page.
 AM (inbound) and PM (outbound) services will follow a similar route using different roadways.

 In response to rider feedback, the ATL has proposed to maintain service at a majority of stops in Downtown and Midtown Atlanta.
 A more detailed map of all Midtown and Downtown stops can be found here and is available near the bottom of the page.
 You can find the stops on your commute on our map here

-Following the implementation of any proposed changes, ATL may further refine its service offerings.
+Following the implementation of the changes, ATL may further refine its service offerings.
 ATL prioritizes the safety of its passengers and will continually monitor buses for overcrowding and adjust service as necessary and as feasible.
 Should ridership demand increase, or additional funding sources become available, ATL will consider route and trip adjustments as feasible.

 No, the ATL is currently implementing Phase 1 of the Redefining the Ride – Xpress 2.0.
 Phase 2, which includes reverse commute, may be implemented based on future funding availability and ridership demand.